OneshotGH/supremacy/README.md

 Another thing is, people were literally trying to sell this source, and sell cheats based from this.
 If you do that, you're basically scamming people, don't do that, thanks.

 NOTE: Compile in Release x86 -- some morons need this information.

+The cheat was mainly composed of paying skeet users to dump the cheat modules, and then reversing the cheat(skeet), and implementing it into Supremacy.
+The menu was design to make esoterik mad, and ultimately ending up cracking the cheat due to lack of modern security.